WHAT IS ANAPHYLAXIS?

 A common emergency and immediate treatment of anaphylaxis is the administration of adrenaline, also called epinephrine, as a first line treatment.
 This is used to treat anaphylaxis unless otherwise advised on the individuals action plan, as some individuals may not be able to use adrenaline/ epinephrine due to their particular reasons related to individual conditions or other allergies.

-Epinephrine acts quickly and if administered in time improves breathing, stimulates the heart, raises a dropping blood pressure, reverses hives, and reduces swelling of the face, lips, and throat.
+Epinephrine acts quickly and if administered in time improves breathing, stimulates the heart, raises a dropping blood pressure and reduces swelling of the face, lips, and throat.

 Remember to follow your or the allergic persons allergy action plan and call or have someone call triple zero (000) immediately.

 Also keep in mind that an individual who has a history of eczema or asthma may be at a higher risk of severe allergic reactions and may also have overlapping symptoms with their individual situation.